 In 2018 Harry Dry went viral with his Kanye West fans dating website.
-I interviewed Harry to find how he taught himself to code, tips for newbie coders, how he builds under pressure and his new Marketing Examples website.
+I interviewed Harry to find how he taught himself to code, tips for newbie coders, viral marketing campaigns and his new Marketing Examples website.

 First off, you are best known for making Yeezy Dating, a Kanye West-themed dating website.
 Did you think that would be what you would be doing after university?
 What did you study again?